The Man Who Told Everything

-"The Man Who Told Everything" is the third single from Doves' debut studio album Lost Souls.
-The single was released on 30 October 2000 in the UK on 2 CDs, then released on 7" vinyl on 6 November 2000.
-The song charted at #33 on the UK Singles Chart.
+"The Man Who Told Everything" is the third single from English indie rock band Doves' debut studio album, Lost Souls.
+The single was released on 30 October 2000 on 6 November 2000 and peaked at number 33 on the UK Singles Chart.
 The single version is subtitled "Summer Version" and features a different mix from the album version.
-The live version of "Rise" on CD1 was recorded live for Australia's Triple J Radio; "The Cedar Room" and "Here It Comes" recorded live at the same sessions would later be released as B-sides to the band's "There Goes the Fear" single in the Netherlands in 2002 and the Japanese EP for "Pounding."
+The live version of "Rise" on CD1 was recorded live for Australia's Triple J Radio.
+"The Cedar Room" and "Here It Comes", recorded live at the same sessions, would later be included as B-sides to the band's "There Goes the Fear" single in Europe in 2002 and the Japanese extended play for "Pounding".